haixiaofeng/03_SmartWebAnalyticsForSentimentAnalysis/README.md

 </br>

 #### Version History
-- Version 1: Implements barebone text sentiment analysis using an appropriate pre-trained model
+- Version 1: Implements barebone text sentiment analysis using the BERT model from Hugging Face
-- Version 2: Preprocesses data for training
+- Version 2: Implements scrapper for scrapping reviews (on all pages) for a given business listed on _Yelp.com_.
+Also performs data preprocesses when appropriate
-- Version 3: Constructs and trains (locally) a _Artificial Neural Network (ANN)_ for text toxicity classification
+- Version 3: Constructs and trains (locally) a Deep Neural Network (see code file for details) for text toxicity classification
 </br>

 #### Data